randlabs/server-watchdog/README.md

 ##### `freeDiskSpace.channel`

-Specifies the channel to use when a notification must be sent because the check failed.
+Establishes the channel to use when a notification must be sent because the check failed.

 # License

 See [LICENSE](LICENSE) file.